Partnering with Patients and Physicians

 We’ve developed a number of market-specific initiatives in India to expand access to its medicines and make them more affordable.
 For example, we offer programs that offer special incentives on drug prescriptions for certain products.

-The company uses a third-party patient support agency, Oasis, to manage certain patient-related efforts, including programs to improve compliance and medicine availability for hepatitis B, diabetes and CML patients.
+The company uses a third-party patient support agency, Oasis, to manage certain patient-related efforts, including programs to improve compliance and medicine availability for hepatitis B, diabetes and Chronic Myeloid Leukemia (CML) patients.
 In these programs, the Oasis agency delivers medicines to patients and also provides disease education materials and counseling services.

 Patient support materials are available in English and translated into nine additional languages used widely in India.
 Another diabetes management program, Path2Care, has been piloted and managed through a third-party with the goal of improving compliance and patient outcomes.
 A similar approach is being studied for use in Brazil with rheumatoid arthritis patients.